Is there a charge for TSP?

 What is the difference between TSP Restoration and TSP Provisioning?

 TSP restoration is like an insurance policy for your existing circuits (both voice and data), while TSP provisioning is for new circuits.
-For TSP restoration, after determining which circuits are critical to your organization, you request TSP Authorization Codes for each one.
+For TSP restoration, you determine which circuits are critical to your organization and request TSP Authorization Codes for each one.
 Upon receipt of these codes, you give them to your service provider so that they have everything in place should an emergency require the restoration/repair of your circuits.
-TSP provisioning is for when you need a new circuit installed sooner than your service provider would be able to do using normal business procedures.
+TSP provisioning is used when you need a new circuit installed sooner than your service provider would be able to do using normal business procedures.
 When this happens, contact the TSP Program Office to make your request.
 Note that TSP provisioning is not intended to compensate for inadequate planning.

 What should I do with my TSP Authorization Code after I receive it?